 - Get renters insurance for off-campus living.
 Homeowner policies don’t cover students when they live off-campus so your apartment-dweller will need a renters policy.
 How much should it cover?
 Consider the neighborhood (check crime statistics), whether (and how many) other people will be sharing the space, and your child’s history of taking care of his or her property before you decide.
-As an NEA member, you can opt for NEA Renters Insurance that has special perks for members.

 - Does your student need health insurance?
 Ask what the college requires.
 “Obamacare” is no longer an option since the Affordable Care Act was eliminated in 2019, but your student is covered until age 26 by your family health plan, which may be cheaper than a student health policy available from the college.